geokkjer/blog/content/how-to/Install Arch Linux.md

 # Downloading the iso

 # Install method

-wiki
+1.wiki

-interactive installer
+2.interactive installer

-automated installer
+3.automated installer

 # Step by step ie the wiki method

 # The other two

 # Conclusion

 [Arch is the best](https://wiki.archlinux.org/title/arch_is_the_best)